pyrdnv/pyrdnv/README.md

 <br/>

-  I'm Petar, an AI Graduate and Freelance Data Scientist</div>
+  Hi there!
+I'm Petar, an AI Specialist and Freelance Data Scientist.
+My goal is to create a brighter future through data and sustainable innovation!</div>

-- ❓ Ask me about anything related to AI, data science, and the exciting projects I am working on.

 - 💬 Visit my website : ...